 Who doesn’t love the flexibility of the AeroPress?
 You can fine-tune every variable and achieve consistent results time and again.
 To further enhance this experience, the AeroPress boasts an impressive range of aftermarket brewing filters catering to different tastes.
 You can read my previous articles for a comparison of a few of the most popular reusable AeroPress filters on the market.
-Today I will be reviewing yet another AeroPress filter to join the rank of excellent filters: the Kaffeologie S.
+Today I will be reviewing yet another AeroPress filter to join the rank: the Kaffeologie S.

 What Is the S Filter?

 The S by Kaffeologie was initially funded through Kickstarter, back in August of 2012.
 Their campaign raised a total of $31,605 USD from 1,576 backers.
 It may not be a filter that you see often, but it is well worth knowing.
 This is a superfine 61 micron filter.
 Made of 100% stainless steel and with 100,000+ holes per square inch, it’s a quality piece of engineered brewing equipment.

 Sturdy rim around the edge so that it won’t warp.